hatamiarash7/WebhookHandler/README.md

 ## Configure

-You need to set a env variables for using webhooks.
+You need to set env variables for using webhooks.
 Create a `.env` like this :

 ```env
 SECRET=changeme